 d) Different load shapes (in case of power derivatives contracts): baseload, peak load, solar;

-e) Different contract maturities: days, weekends, weeks, week-days, balance of the month, months, quarters, season-gas, years.
+e) Different contract maturities: Power: days, weekends, weeks, months, quarters, years and PPA (for 5 and 10 years) // Natural Gas: days, weekends, weekdays, balance of the month, months, quarters, gas seasons and years

 - Positions are examined over a range of price and volatility changes to determine potential gains and losses.

 - Several risk parameters are used in the calculation of the Initial Margin which fulfills the requisites established by EMIR and its RTS, in particular:

 - Estimated price variation (range) - The range is set in order to capture the possible change in the underlying prices of the derivatives contracts cleared by OMIClear over the established liquidation period, with at least 99% or 99,5% probability (depending on the product), in particular:

 Contracts classified as ‘Exchange Traded Derivatives (ETD)’ according to MIFID:

 - Confidence Interval: 99%